 To register, the position holder should complete the registration form and submit a signed, scanned copy of the form by email to email@example.com together with any applicable documentation at least two business days prior to submission of its first notification.

-Original documentation, including the executed registration form, should follow by post to: Primary Markets Disclosures, Securities and Markets Supervision Division, Central Bank of Ireland, Iveagh Court, Block D, Harcourt Road, Dublin 2, Ireland.
+Original documentation, including the executed registration form, should follow by post to: Regulated Disclosures - Secondary Markets, Securities and Markets Supervision Division, Central Bank of Ireland, Iveagh Court, Block D, Harcourt Road, Dublin 2, Ireland.

 The registration will only be processed if all necessary information and documentation has been provided.